The Content covered in this article:

-A reserve refers to that proportionate amount of net profit or surpluses which is retained for the future payments.
+A reserve refers to the proportionate amount of net profit or surpluses which is retained for future payments.
 In other words, the retention of the profit which is not for any known liability.

 According to William Pickles.
 “Reserve means the amount set aside out of profit and other surpluses, which are not earmarked in any way to meet any particular liability known to exist on the date of Balance Sheet.”

 “According To Part III, Schedule VI of the Companies Act, 1956,

 The expression ‘reserves’ shall not include any amount written off or retained by way of providing for depreciation, renewals or diminution in value of assets or retained by way of providing for known liability.
 However, if the amount of provision is in excess of the amount which in the opinion of the directors is reasonably necessary for the purpose, the excess shall be treated as a reserve and not as a provision.l”

 Type of Reserve:-